remirror/remirror/docs/api/@remirror/react/react.injectedremirrorprops.getrootprops.md

 ## InjectedRemirrorProps.getRootProps() method

-A function that returns props which should be spread on a react element and declare it the editor root.
+A function that returns props which should be spread on a react element and declare it as the editor root (where the editor is injected in the DOM).

 <b>Signature:</b>